I.1 Cultivating therapy

 The Association for the Development of Permaculture (ADP) is a non-profit body created in Tacoronte, Tenerife, Spain in 2001.
+It is collaborator of Social Affairs of the Government of the Canary Islands since 2002.
 It was declared of public utility at state level in March 2011, Good Practice of the United Nations Human Settlements Programme (UN – HABITAT) in 2012 and of public interest of the Canary Islands in January 2018.
-Its main programme objectives are spreading permaculture principles, along with the social integration and employability of persons suffering from mental illness, biodiversity of plants and animals and the participation in social volunteering.
-During 11 years one of the main projects was the Special Employment Centre (2002-2013).
+Its main programme objectives are spreading Permaculture principles, along with the social integration and employability of persons suffering from mental illness, biodiversity of plants and animals and the participation in social volunteering.
+During 11 years, it counted on the Special Employment Centre (CEE-FEMP) (2002-2013) by the warmth of the Insular Plan of Psychosocial Rehabilitation (PIRP) for people with serious mental disorders of the Canary Islands Health Department.

-Finca El Mato Tinto –headquarter of ADP– started its permacultural path in 1996 as of a permaculture course held in the island.
+Finca El Mato Tinto (FEMT) –headquarter of ADP– started its permacultural path in 1996 as of a Permaculture course held in the island.
 The course was the toolkit that channelled the concerns of the driving force behind the project.
 In fact, after travelling around the world in search of a life project in line with nature, the developer of the project found the solution in a permacultural mindset, even though he was not aware of it prior to the course.
-22 years later the center is an open learning center based on the trial-and-error method.
-The PERMIND guide has become a great opportunity to standardize this experience and to keep progressing together with the project partners and in line with the ADP objective to spread the permaculture principles.
+Twenty-three years later the center is an open learning center based on the trial-and-error method.
+The PERMIND Training Guide has become a great opportunity to standardize this experience and to keep progressing together with the project partners and in line with the ADP objective to spread the Permaculture principles.

-The idea of creating the ADP originated at the end of the course, when a terrain of one hectare was available: El Mato Tinto farm (Figure 1.1).
+The idea of creating the ADP originated at the end of the course, when a terrain of one hectare was available: El Mato Tinto farm (Figure I.1).

 Table of Content

-- 1.2 The experience of the Special Employment Center
+- I.2 The experience of the Special Employment Center

-- 1.3 Confirmation indicators of the role of permaculture as a therapeutic experience
+- I.3 Confirmation indicators of the role of permaculture as a therapeutic experience

-- 1.4 Transferability of the CEE therapeutic experience to the PERMIND guide
+- I.4 Transferability of the CEE therapeutic experience to the PERMIND guide

-- 1.5 Transferability of the ADP therapeutic experience to surrounding social and health centers
+- I.5 Transferability of the ADP therapeutic experience to surrounding social and health centers

 A farm of 10.000 square meters that has been designed according to Permaculture principles since 1996 and that turned into the nervecentre of a practice based on natural patterns.
 Through accurate observation and reflection, the environment becomes sustainable and its benefits are reinvested into the community as a way to recover the lost symbiotic relationship between city and countryside, as described by the Aristotelian principles of equilibrium, limit and oikos.